 The Home page displays whether or not the router is currently connected to the Internet.
-If it is disconnected, click Click to repair to bring up the setup wizard (see Setup Wizard on page 12).
+If it is disconnected, click Click to repair to bring up the setup wizard (see page 16).

 To bring up more details about your Internet connection, click on the Internet icon.
 Click IPv4 or IPv6 to see details of the IPv4 connection and IPv6 connection respectively.